Māori and Public Housing Renewable Energy Fund

 Renewable energy fund for community-based projects

 In May 2022, the Government announced $16 million over 4 years to support small-scale community renewable energy projects.
 The following year, the fund was boosted by a further $30 million over 4 years.
-This new Community Renewable Energy Fund builds on the successful Māori and Public Housing Renewable Energy Fund, and aims to help improve energy affordability and security for target communities.
+This new Community Renewable Energy Fund builds on the successful Māori and Public Housing Renewable Energy Fund, and aims to support renewable energy projects that help communities to access secure, renewable and more affordable energy.

 Community Renewable Energy Fund